CodeNameAshley/CodeNameAshley/README.md

 - Built a **mobile-first business loan website** that enables businesses to receive an instant lending decision based on their income and outgoings.
 - Integrated **Companies House** data to automatically populate business information and reduce manual form entry.
 - Developed the application using **TypeScript and Java**, with a focus on responsive design, accessible user journeys, and maintainable services.
-- Continue to deliver enhancements and improvements across the Business Banking platform.

 ### 🦋 Flutter UKI